What is IPTV? All You Need to Know

 Some satellite and cable TV providers are offering IPTV but typically, this service is delivered over a closed network system.
 If you are going to watch the content on your PC, you won’t need a set-top box then.

 Once you have bought the IPTV subscription, it can run on any device that supports the M3U formula or portal like multimedia programs, VLC player, Smart TV or even a simple TV.
 Cutting to the chase, these are the devices IPTV support:

 - Smart TVs as they have built-in IP support which can be directly connected to a Wi-Fi network.

 - PCs, games consoles, tablets, and smartphones in which you can download the IPTV player from start streaming.

-- Traditional TVs using set-top boxes like Amazon Fire Stick, Apple TV to access the streaming service.
+- Traditional TVs use set-top boxes like Amazon Fire Stick, and Apple TV to access the streaming service.
 If you are a traditional cable service user, you can opt for the Spectrum TV app service for streaming.

 IPTV is delivered and distributed by an IPTV service.
 There are 3 different classifications for that: